-Suggested set up (10 minutes)
+Setup (5 minutes)

 In this activity we will examine how the shape of a distribution affects the mean and the median.
 It is important to reinforce the notion of "typical value" or "representative value" to help students understand why the mean may not summarize a skewed distribution very well.